leaningtech/labs/sites/browserpod/src/content/docs/14-reference/00-BrowserPod/index.md

 ---
 title: BrowserPod
-description: The BrowserPod class is the entry point to the API.
-An instance, called a Pod, is a complete, isolated Linux environment running in the browser tab.
+description: "The BrowserPod class is the entry point to the API.
+An instance, called a Pod, is a complete, isolated Linux environment running in the browser tab."
 ---

 `BrowserPod` is the main class and entry point of the BrowserPod API.
 An instance of `BrowserPod` is commonly called a **Pod**: a complete, isolated Linux environment running inside the browser tab.